surge-synthesizer/surge/doc/developer.md

 * Obey the 'campground rule' that code you change should get better.
 Cleaner, better names, better indents, more comments.
+* But at the same time obey the 'small change' rule, which is most of the time the smallest change is the best change.
+So editing a function with a variable name you don't love is OK if that variable name is in 30 other places.
 * Use spaces, not tabs
 * The code is mostly formatted with 3 space tab width, which is odd.
 If you are in a 3-space section stick to 3 spaces.
 If you are writing new code we are OK with 3 or 4.
 But code should align